Special Education, 5-12 Teacher Licensure Specialization

 Stonehill has partnerships with several area school districts as well as specialized locations.
 Residency students can work in diverse settings at our public and private partner sites, including the League School and South Shore Educational Collaborative, among others.

-Students pursuing a master's degree leading to initial licensure in special education, 5-12 can pursue their degree coursework at our off-campus instructional site, Stonehill at Riverview.
+Students pursuing a master's degree leading to initial licensure in special education, 5-12 can pursue their degree coursework at one our off-campus instructional sites, Stonehill on Cape Cod or Stonehill in Boston.

 In courses such as Curricular Innovations & Assistive Technology, students complete a semester-long assistive technology project focused on increasing curricular access.